nereacal/software-vulnerabilities-input-validation/README.md

 - Incorrect validation of the syntactic content.
 HTML/JS/Commands/SQL/String injection.

-Vulnerabilities will be programs written in C. First needed is a C compiler in any OS.
 ### Windows:
 MinGW can be downloaded from here https://sourceforge.net/projects/mingw/files/Installer/ Once installed and given an example of program.c :